 How does your background and educational experience shape your teaching at Hesston?

-I worked for five years as a nurse in various clinical settings.
-(I have worked as a registered nurse in the hospital, nursing home, and clinic during the years I was also teaching at Hesston College).
+Early in my career I worked for five years as a nurse in various clinical settings.
 I enjoyed being a nurse but I experienced a renewed sense of profession when I began teaching nursing.
 Studying for a master in nursing and taking post-graduate courses at Wichita State University during a sabbatical gave me new knowledge and inspiration for nursing and nursing education.

 Who are your role models or mentors?
 How have they influenced you?